RubixML/Credit/README.md

 ```

 ### Visualizing the Dataset
 The credit card dataset has 25 features and after one hot encoding it becomes 93.
 Thus, the vector space for this dataset is *93-dimensional*.
 Visualizing this type of high-dimensional data with the human eye is only possible by reducing the number of dimensions to something that makes sense to plot on a chart (1 - 3 dimensions).
 Such dimensionality reduction is called *Manifold Learning* because it seeks to find a lower-dimensional manifold of the data.
-Here we will use a popular manifold learning algorithm called [t-SNE](https://docs.rubixml.com/en/latest/embedders/t-sne.html) to help us visualize the data by embedding it into  two dimensions.
+Here we will use a popular manifold learning algorithm called [t-SNE](https://docs.rubixml.com/en/latest/embedders/t-sne.html) to help us visualize the data by embedding it into  only two dimensions.

 Before we continue, we'll need to prepare the dataset for embedding since, like Logistic Regression, T-SNE is only compatible with continuous features.
 We can perform the necessary transformations on the dataset by passing the transformers to the `apply()` method on the dataset object like we did earlier in the tutorial.